Wilmer Flores Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have a 4.64 team ERA that ranks 25th across all league pitching staffs.
+- The Diamondbacks have a 4.63 team ERA that ranks 24th among all league pitching staffs.

 - Diamondbacks pitchers combine to rank 21st in baseball in home runs given up (133 total, 1.2 per game).